StoryFirst/scribe-template/readme.md

 ## Github Action Template

 You should be able to use the template file `github-action-template.yml` to automate a deploy to AWS S3, for the purpose of updating the website.
+It requires the secrets S3_AWS_ID and S3_AWS_SECRET to be setup as well as the variable S3_BUCKET.